-One thing I have learned in all these years of designing is that the emotional reading of design is immediate.
+One thing I have come to realise is that the emotional reading of design is pretty much immediate.
 How does it make you feel?
-What experience does it provoke in the reader of that design?
+What experience does it provoke?

-When a designer works out what that feeling needs to be, everything else seems to fall into place.
+When I work out what that feeling needs to be, everything else seems to fall into place.

 SO…WHAT HAVE YOU BEEN DOING ALL THOSE YEARS?